remote-rights/remote-rights.github.io/collections/_strategy/make-sure-you-re-safe.md

 layout: strategy
 title: Make Sure You're Safe
 position: 2
-aside: >
+aside: |
+ **REMEMBER:** <br>
- **REMEMBER:** Your safety is the most important thing in any situation.
-If you feel scared, exit the situation and alert an adult as soon as possible.
+ _Your safety is the most important thing in any situation.
+If you feel scared, exit the situation and alert an adult as soon as possible._

 ---

 # Make Sure You’re Safe